Where we came from

 Whatever future technology appears on the market we're confident we can engineer systems that get the absolute best reproduction from whatever format is available.

 For almost 20 years – half our history – we've been as much about home cinema as hi-fi.
 And while we're excited by the promise of higher resolution 4K TV screens and projectors – isn't everyone? – better pictures are only half of the story.
-Few people get to hear a proper surround-sound demonstration in a quiet room where they can really listen: instead they're settling for mediocre sound from soundbars as a simple solution.
+Few people get to hear a proper surround-sound demonstration in a quiet room where they can really listen: instead they're settling for mediocre sound from "cheap and not so cheerful" soundbars as a simple solution.

 We at Arcam want you to experience the real thing for yourself.
 That's why we've embraced developments we believe give real pleasure to music lovers, and are developing products and systems to make people stop what they're doing and get lost in the magic only the best-sounding music and movie systems can deliver.